-Frequently Asked Questions About PA Virtual Charter School (Socialization & Family Support)
+Frequently Asked Questions About PA Virtual (Socialization & Family Support)

 Frequently Asked Questions About Socialization and Family Support at PA Virtual Charter School

-We offer drop-in tutoring services and our teachers have scheduled online office hours each week.
+We offer drop-in homework help and tutoring services, and our teachers have scheduled online office hours each week.
 All of our live classes are recorded which allows students the opportunity to go back and review a lesson if necessary.
 Our teachers use supplemental tools such as Study Island and Exact Path, which help our students reinforce concepts and subject skills.
 Additionally, we have a team of Academic Support Staff to offer extra learning support for students as needed.

 In addition to academics, what other supports do you offer families?